rahman-samiur/CancelVoice_Privacy-Preserving_Voice_Authentication/README.md

 # CancelVoice: Privacy-Preserving Voice Anonymization

-CancelVoice is a research system for privacy-preserving voice authentication using adversarially trained generative models and diffusion-based privacy filters.
+CancelVoice is a research system for privacy-preserving voice anonymization using adversarially trained generative models and diffusion-based privacy filters.
 The goal is to protect speaker identity during authentication without compromising the utility of the voice signal — enabling secure, anonymized voice-based access control.

 This repository contains research code organized for iterative experimentation across model architectures, privacy filters, and evaluation protocols.